 Employees in certain industries and occupations are covered by modern awards.
-Modern awards are made by an industrial tribunal (the FWC) and prescribe minimum terms and conditions of employment.
-Modern Awards do not apply to employees whose earnings exceed the high-income threshold (currently AUD158,500) and are subject to a guarantee of annual earnings.
+Modern awards are made by the FWC and prescribe minimum terms and conditions of employment.
+Modern Awards do not apply to employees whose earnings exceed the high-income threshold (currently AUD162,000) and are subject to a guarantee of annual earnings.

 Types of Employment Contracts

 Ordinarily, the key terms of an employment contract will be set out in a written agreement between the parties.
 However, the terms may also be concluded by a verbal agreement or a combination of both.
 The key terms of employment will usually include the employee’s position, title, location, employment status (ie, full-time, part-time, fixed-term or casual), remuneration, incentive entitlements, obligations with respect of use and disclosure of confidential information, intellectual property rights, post-employment restraints of trade (if any, addressed in Restrictive Covenants), termination and redundancy.

 Employment contracts may provide for ongoing employment or for a fixed or maximum term of employment (addressed in Status of Employee).

 An employment contract cannot provide for less than the legal minimum requirements set out in the National Employment Standards (NES) or collective instruments, such as modern awards or enterprise agreements.

 The ten standards set out under the NES are:

 - maximum weekly hours of work (38 plus reasonable additional hours);

 - a right to request flexible work arrangements in certain circumstances;